riskframe/ai-rmm/framework/govern-5.1.md

 3. Adapt feedback mechanisms to ensure that they effectively capture the concerns and perspectives of a wide range of external stakeholders.

+### Govern 5.1: Suggested Work Products

+* Feedback Collection Policy - A document outlining the organization's approach to collecting feedback from external stakeholders, including the methods and channels used, such as surveys and focus groups.
+* Stakeholder Engagement Plan - A comprehensive plan for engaging with stakeholders external to the AI development or deployment team, including schedules for regular communication and collaboration activities.
+* Risk Management Process Documentation - Documentation that includes how external feedback is integrated into risk assessments, mitigation strategies, and overall risk management for AI systems.
+* Feedback Prioritization Criteria - A set of criteria used to prioritize feedback from external stakeholders, ensuring that the most relevant and impactful insights are considered in AI development and deployment decisions.
+* Feedback Mechanism Evaluation Reports - Periodic reports assessing the effectiveness of the feedback collection and integration mechanisms, including recommendations for improvements based on stakeholder input.
+* Open Communication Channels Description - A description of the channels and platforms established for open communication with external stakeholders, such as online forums, workshops, and advisory boards.
+* Stakeholder Collaboration Workshops Summary - Summaries of workshops or forums designed to foster collaboration and open dialogue with stakeholders, highlighting key insights and outcomes.
+* Adaptation and Improvement Plan for Feedback Processes - A plan outlining how the organization intends to adapt and improve feedback collection and integration mechanisms over time, based on regular evaluations and stakeholder suggestions.